graphql-compose/graphql-compose.github.io/docs/api-TypeMapper.md

 title: TypeMapper
 ---

-Type storage and type generator from `GraphQL schema language`.
-This is slightly rewritten [buildASTSchema](https://github.com/graphql/graphql-js/blob/master/src/utilities/buildASTSchema.js) utility from `graphql-js` that allows to create type from string.
+Type storage and type generator from `Schema Definition Language` (`SDL`).
+This is slightly rewritten [buildASTSchema](https://github.com/graphql/graphql-js/blob/master/src/utilities/buildASTSchema.js) utility from `graphql-js` that allows to create type from a string (SDL).

 ## Methods